Applied research for a new model of urban freight mobility in Barcelona

 The team made up of members of Barcelona City Council and the Universitat PolitĆØcnica de Catalunya comprehensively addresses the sustainability of Barcelona's current urban logistics with an Industrial Doctorate project .

-It proposes harmonization measures between the logistics of e-commerce and goods with the use of public space for other citizen activities.
+It proposes harmonization measures between e- commerce and merchandise logistics with the use of public space for other citizen activities.

 Photo by MartĆ Sierra on Unsplash